 Updates from the Church of Scotland, to help churches manage the Coronavirus/COVID-19 lockdown.
 This page will be updated when new advice becomes available from NHS Scotland and the UK Government.

-The guidance document on reopening our church buildings has been updated to reflect additions made following the move to phase 2 in Scotland’s route map through and out of the crisis.
+The guidance document on reopening our church buildings has been updated to reflect additions made following the move to phase 3 in Scotland’s route map through and out of the crisis.
+We have also updated our information on letting church halls.

 Guidance for the reopening of church buildings